 Nutrition Counseling for those in cancer treatment and recovery.

-Available for New and Follow-Up Clients (60 minute consultations) in person or via Skype.
+Available for New and Follow-Up Clients (55 minute consultations) via phone or Telehealth.

 Stephanie assesses your current intake and offers individually tailored recommendations for modifying diet and lifestyle to promote cancer survivorship.
 Included in your visit are specific suggestions to reduce treatment-induced side effects and enhance recovery, Your questions are answered in detail, helping you separate fact from fiction when it comes to cancer and nutrition.
 Topics covered in a typical consults include: sugar and cancer, organic foods and what to do about soy, dairy and red meat.
 Stephanie’s intent is to empower you with tips, tools and recipe suggestions to implement practical goals immediately.